SNAP Benefits

 - Students under 22 who still live with their parents or guardians must apply with their parents or guardians.

-- If a student's meal plan pays for more than 51% of their weekly meals, they are not eligible for SNAP.
+- If a student's meal plan pays for more than 51 percent of their weekly meals, they are not eligible for SNAP.
 If the meal plan pays for less than half of a student's meals per week, receiving a meal plan will not affect a student's eligibility for SNAP.
-Students with dietary restrictions that prohibit them from accessing more than 51% of their meals might also qualify for SNAP.
+Students with dietary restrictions that prohibit them from accessing more than 51 percent of their meals might also qualify for SNAP.

 - Financial aid received through the Veterans Administration or private scholarships counts as income.